Do you have a question?

 What are the "Legacy" and "Modern" hibernation formats?

 Legacy hibernation format, used by Windows XP, Vista, and 7, applies XPRESS compression to hibernation data.
-Modern hibernation format, used by Windows 8/8.1 and 10, applies XPRESS compression with Huffman encoding to hibernation data.
+Modern hibernation format, used by Windows 8/8.1, 10, and 11 applies XPRESS compression with Huffman encoding to hibernation data.

 What are the output files created by Hibernation Recon?